-Living Learning Communities (LLC) are specialized living environments that connect students inside- and outside-the-classroom experiences on the agreed upon topic of their choice.
-The Living Learning Community is experienced through programs and activities planned by the participants of the LLC in collaboration with their faculty advisors and Staff advisors.
+Living Learning Communities (LLC) are specialized living environments that connect students inside- and outside-the-classroom experiences on an agreed upon topic of their choice.
+The Living Learning Community is experienced through programs and activities planned by the participants of the LLC in collaboration with their Faculty Advisors and Staff Advisors.
 This experience is Residential Life’s opportunity to continue to provide intentional support and programming more tailored to the student and their interest.

 What is an Established LLC?

-- Established LLCs are ones that have sustained and grown student interest over time.
+Established LLCs are ones that have sustained and grown student interest over time.
 LLC members exercise their creativity and agency, while working collaboratively with faculty and staff, to explore topics related to the themes of the Established LLC.
 WashU currently has five established LLCs: Constellation, Hamsini, Kaleidoscope, Lotus, and

 - Developing your leadership by working with your peers to form an intentional living and learning community